-PET image files in TPC
+PET image formats in TPC

 Currently most analysis programs can use PET image data in ECAT 7 format, which is the format that ECAT HR+ produces.

 During a long transitional stage most programs will be able to read also

 ECAT 6.3 format, which is the format of the first PET scanner

 in TPC, ECAT 931.
 This scanner was put out of operation in the end of April 2005.

 PET images from GE Advance (put out of operation in the end of 2010) were also routinely

 stored in ECAT 6.3 format.
 Old image files (most of them) can be found in folder

 Unit of radioactivity

 By default, the radioactivity concentrations in PET images are corrected for physical decay to the injection time.
 Radioactivity concentrations in ECAT 6.3 format images are calibrated to units kBq/ml (ml=cc) and in ECAT 7.x format images to units Bq/cc, but there may be exceptions; when necessary, check or set the units of ECAT images using program imgunit.